Myles Straw Player Props: Guardians vs. Royals

 Royals Pitching Rankings

-- The pitching staff for the Royals has a collective 8.3 K/9, which ranks 22nd in MLB.
+- The 8.3 strikeouts per nine innings compiled by the Royals pitching staff ranks 23rd in the league.

-- The Royals' 5.24 team ERA ranks 28th among all league pitching staffs.
+- The Royals have a 5.23 team ERA that ranks 28th across all MLB pitching staffs.

-- Royals pitchers combine to rank 19th in baseball in home runs given up (102 total, 1.2 per game).
+- Royals pitchers combine to give up 105 total home runs at a rate of 1.2 per game (to rank 19th in baseball).

-- The righty last pitched on Saturday, June 24 against the Tampa Bay Rays, when he went six innings, allowing four earned runs while giving up eight hits.
+- His last appearance was on Saturday against the Los Angeles Dodgers, when the lefty tossed five innings, surrendering three earned runs while giving up five hits.

+- In seven games this season, the 26-year-old has put up an ERA of 4.14, with 6.1 strikeouts per nine innings.
+Opponents are hitting .239 against him.

 © 2023 Data Skrive.
 All rights reserved.